 #52 - 1963 AEC Reliance

-Once completed, this coach will be our pride & joy, because of it's rareness, being the only one of it's kind left in Australia.The Society hope to register the coach, and offer trips around Hobart, as it did all those years ago, but also display the coach here in Tasmania at numerous shows and possibly mainland displays, giving the community a chance to see how tourists traveled many years ago.
+This was the start of a painstaking 4yrs, to resurrect this beautiful coach (see Restoration Page for full story).
+Now completed, this coach is our pride & joy, because of it's rareness, being the only one of it's kind left in Australia.
+In time, the Society hope to register the coach, and offer trips around the state for members, but also display the coach across Tasmania at numerous truck/car shows and possibly mainland displays, giving the whole Tasmanian community an opportunity to see how tourists travelled years ago.

-The Maxwell's are renown across the NW Coast of Tasmania and have contributed extensively to the bus industy in our state, giving a lot of his time for free, assisting community groups and servicing one of the most beautiful areas of Tasmania for over 50yrs.
+The Maxwell's are renown across the NW Coast of Tasmania and have contributed extensively to the bus industry in our state, giving a lot of his time for free, assisting community groups and servicing one of the most beautiful areas of Tasmania for over 50yrs.

 Chassis: AEC Reliance

-Engine: AEC AH690
+Engine: Originally AEC 570

-Cylinders: Flat 6, in line
+Cylinders: 6 in line